descarteslabs/descarteslabs-python/README_INTERNAL.md

   check the python version numbers and update as appropriate (things change as new point releases come out).
 - commit and merge these changes.
+- Post an internal announcement about the new version in an appropriate channel (currently #doing).
+Include a link to the changelog and maybe highlight the most important changes people may care about.

 Running tests on Python 3
 -------------------------